A landscape of contact manifolds via rational SFT: Introduction

 In addition to Theorem \ref{thm:RSFT}, there are many situations where we can compute or estimate $\Hcx$.
 By \eqref{RSFT3} of Theorem \ref{thm:RSFT}, it is natural to look at affine varieties with a uniruled projective compactification.
 One special case is affine varieties with a $\CP^n$ compactification.

-\begin{thmx} Let $D$ be $k$ generic hyperplanes in $\CP^n$ for $n\ge 2$, then we have the following. \begin{enumerate} \item $\Pl(\partial D^{\com})\ge k+1-n$ for $k>n+1$. \item $\Pl(\partial D^{\com})= k+1-n$ for $n+1<k<\frac{3n-1}{2}$ and $n$ odd. \item $\Pl(\partial D^{\com})=2$ for $k=n+1$. \item $\Hcx(\partial D^{\com})=0^{\SD}$ for $k\le n$. \end{enumerate} \end{thmx} The condition on $n$ being odd (also for Theorem \ref{thm:gen}, \ref{thm:SD} below) is not essential.
+\begin{thmx}[Theorem \ref{thm:CP}] Let $D$ be $k$ generic hyperplanes in $\CP^n$ for $n\ge 2$, then we have the following. \begin{enumerate} \item $\Pl(\partial D^{\com})\ge k+1-n$ for $k>n+1$, where $\partial D^{\com}$ is the contact boundary of the affine variety $D^{\com}:=\CP^n\backslash D$ (see \S \ref{ss:affine}). \item $\Pl(\partial D^{\com})= k+1-n$ for $n+1<k<\frac{3n-1}{2}$ and $n$ odd. \item $\Pl(\partial D^{\com})=2$ for $k=n+1$. \item $\Hcx(\partial D^{\com})=0^{\SD}$ for $k\le n$. \end{enumerate} \end{thmx} The condition on $n$ being odd (also for Theorem \ref{thm:gen}, \ref{thm:SD} below) is not essential.
 We use it to obtain automatic closedness of a chain in the computation of planarity for any augmentation.
 In Remark \ref{rmk:n=3}, we explain how one can drop this condition using polyfold techniques in \cite{zhou2020quotient}.
 On the other hand, the role of $k<\frac{3n-1}{2}$ is more mysterious.
 Although it is unlikely to be optimal, whether an upper bound is necessary is unclear.
+An extreme case is when $n=1$, then $\partial D^{\com}$ is a disjoint union of circles, then we have $\Pl(\partial D^{\com})=\infty$ and unlike the situation in Theorem \ref{thm:proj} there is no obstruction to exact cobordisms for different $k$ when $n=1$.
 One difficulty of computing $\Pl$ and obtaining cobordism obstructions is that we need to carry out computation for all hypothetical ``fillings", i.e.\ augmentations.
-Indeed, different choice of augmentation will affect the computation dramatically.
+Indeed, different choices of augmentations will affect the computation dramatically.
 For example, there exists affine varieties with a $\CP^n$ compactification whose contact boundary has infinite planarity, cf.\ Theorem \ref{thm:infinity}.
 However, if we use the augmentation from the affine variety, then the planarity is finite.